-The coronavirus has substantially affected American livelihoods because of mandatory stay-at-home orders.
-Unless your job is considered essential, you probably are unable to go to work.
+The COVID-19 Coronavirus pandemic has substantially affected American livelihoods because of mandatory stay-at-home orders.
+Unless your job was considered essential, you probably were unable to go to work.

 Lowered Hours and Lost Shifts

 In California, an employee who has been medically evaluated and is unable to work due to Coronavirus may be eligible for Disability Insurance (DI).
-Whether an employee is sick, was exposed to and/or contracted COVID-19, he or she can file a Disability Insurance claim to help partially compensate for lost wages from being unable to work.
-The amount calculated for eligible employees typically makes up around 60 percent of lost wages, with the maximum weekly benefit of $1,300.00.
-In the past, approved DI claim payments in California were subject to the one-week unpaid waiting period, however, Governor Newsom's Executive Order has waived the waiting period for DI benefits as well.
+Whether an employee was sick or was exposed to and/or contracted COVID-19, they can file a Disability Insurance claim to help partially compensate for lost wages from being unable to work.
+The amount calculated for eligible employees typically makes up around 60% of lost wages, with the maximum weekly benefit of $1,300.00.
+Previously, approved DI claim payments in California were also subject to the one-week unpaid waiting period.
+However, Governor Newsom's Executive Order waived the waiting period for DI benefits as well.
 The EDD issues payments for approved claims as quickly as possible, and according to the EDD website, payment disbursement generally occurs within a few weeks of receiving a claim.

 There are a number of reasons an employer may lay off employees, especially during these unprecedented times.
 Because California is largely an at-will worker state (meaning an employer is generally free to fire an employee at any point), the choice to lay off workers remains in the hands of each employer.
-If an employee exceeds his or her allotted sick leave time, depending on one's industry as well as place of employment, an employer may terminate an employee that is unable to fulfill his or her work duties.
+If an employee exceeds their allotted sick leave time, depending on one's industry as well as place of employment, an employer may terminate an employee that is unable to fulfill their work duties.
 However, the employee may still have other job protections, such as rights under anti-disability discrimination statutes.
-The Coronavirus pandemic is evolving quickly, as are the directives provided by federal and California state legislatures.
+Issues associated with the Coronavirus pandemic are evolving quickly, as are the directives provided by federal and California state legislatures.